LER0ever/EverVim/README.md

 # EverVim
-Ultimate Personal Vim Config based on Spf13
+My Ultimate Personal Vim Config based on [spf13-vim](https://github.com/spf13/spf13-vim)

 ## About
-I am a faithful vim user and spf13 works fine for me.
+I am a faithful vim user and [spf13](https://github.com/spf13/spf13-vim) works fine for me.
 But it's not easy to install and not portable.
-So I created this repo just to share my config and modification of spf13.
+So I created this repo just to share my config and modification of [spf13](https://github.com/spf13/spf13-vim).

 ## Feature
 - Portable under windows